Creating Content for Every Stage of The Buyer's Journey

-Content types that work well in the awareness phase include:
+Common types of content types that convert well in the awareness phase include:

 - Social media posts